hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @planetsizecpu I'm glad you're still working on your game!
 I bought a good tablet and started drawing - I hope I'm finally going to start working on my point and click puzzle adventure game.

 [8:26:17](#ua1me_UISLuhPC6qcdbz4Kwzu5rXY8LXk8s2_ahn15M) <planetsizecpu (Jose Luis)>:
-@GalenIvanov well I do work on it when find spare time, but "work" means testing as much as I can, and have to be cautious so that my wife does not catch me playing Ì†ΩÌ∏âthus I prefer to do it out of home when I can.
+@GalenIvanov well I do work on it when find spare time, but "work" means testing as much as I can, and have to be cautious so that my wife does not catch me playing üòâthus I prefer to do it out of home when I can.
 But these days I received a new computers shipment and time is out again.

 [8:27:17](#2b-15JBcxfpJllYceJmrwSUVDjtWZ6DioRT0us61e4E) <planetsizecpu (Jose Luis)>:
-* @GalenIvanov well I do work on it when find spare time, but "work" means testing as much as I can, and have to be cautious so that my wife does not catch me playing Ì†ΩÌ∏â,thus I prefer to do it out of home when I can.
+* @GalenIvanov well I do work on it when find spare time, but "work" means testing as much as I can, and have to be cautious so that my wife does not catch me playing üòâ,thus I prefer to do it out of home when I can.
 But these days I received a new computers shipment and time is out again.

 [8:35:46](#0diha6aqPAMEN9FdsM3he5vumAvjVuv3us3WHA8qhFc) <planetsizecpu (Jose Luis)>:
 [![equipmnt.jpg](https://files.gitter.im/55b1d8290fc9f982beaacceb/15G7/thumb/equipmnt.jpg)](https://files.gitter.im/55b1d8290fc9f982beaacceb/15G7/equipmnt.jpg)